xdeadstokex/Flans-Mod-Plus/PenetrationSystem.md

 Vanilla armour will not modify these values, this is an area for future improvement.

 For each piece of Flansmod armour you can set the penetration resistance with the `PenetrationResistance` keyword.
 By default this is 0, so it is reccomended to set your own value.
+This does not add to the naked/default values, it will set the value instead.

 ## Damage infliction